Coreoz/Plume-file/plume-file-web-upload-jersey/README.md

 Before uploading a file with Plume File Web Upload Jersey, you must be very careful with the consequences of allowing upload on your application.

-Here is the recommendations from [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for you to be aware of the security of your application.
+Here are the recommendations from [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) for you to be aware of the security of your application.

 ### What is in the library